 Nadační fond proti korupci is a Czech nonprofit organization dedicated to combating corruption in Czechia.
 Among their various initiatives, they have developed a board game aimed at a young audience.
 Netvor was tasked with digitizing this board game to reach a broader audience and to introduce new game mechanics that are possible only in a digital environment.

+We have been asked to develop a web-based version of the detective story board game and introduce new game mechanics that allow players to use existing online tools provided by government and nonprofit organizations, such as hlidacstatu.cz, the Cadastre of Real Estate, and many others.
 This revamp aims to provide a realistic experience with the toolset available to Czech citizens.
 The game needed to be interactive and engaging, as it was designed for a younger audience.
 In addition to the game itself, we created a landing page where potential players can find more information, and school teachers can generate access for their students.
-The website can be accessed here https://www.protikorupcniakademie.cz/.
+The website can be accessed here netektivka.cz.

 Although we have experience designing for a younger audience, it is always a challenge to get it just right, as they are very particular about the visuals and overall feel.
 Delivering an appealing design was a key factor for success.